Zack Short Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fourth in MLB.
+- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in MLB.

-- The White Sox have a 4.79 team ERA that ranks 26th among all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.84).

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (72 total, 1.4 per game).
+- White Sox pitchers combine to give up the second-most home runs in baseball (74 total, 1.4 per game).

-- Scholtens will take the mound to start for the White Sox, his first this season.
+- Cease (3-3) gets the starting nod for the White Sox in his 12th start of the season.
+He's put together a 4.60 ERA in 58 2/3 innings pitched, with 60 strikeouts.

-- The 29-year-old right-hander has appeared in relief three times this season.
+- The right-hander's last appearance was on Tuesday against the Cleveland Guardians, when he tossed six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.